-One of the key osteoporosis risk factors is a sedentary lifestyle.
+One of the key risk factors for osteoporosis is a sedentary lifestyle.

 “Bone is a living tissue,” says Gareth Sneath, a physiotherapist with the Orthopaedic Therapy Clinic in Toronto.
 “So subjecting them to physical stress during daily activities is important for maintaining their strength.”
 For bones, he says, “if you don’t use it, you lose it” is true.

 Incorporating multiple sessions of weight-bearing exercises, balance training and strength training into your weekly routine is ideal for increasing bone mineral density and reducing your risk for osteoporosis, but even a daily brisk walk is better than nothing at all.

 Find out what happens to your body when you start walking 10,000 steps a day.

 Curb your salt intake

 A 2013 study from Japan of 213 post-menopausal women showed that those who had a very high average sodium intake of 7,561 milligrams per day—more than three times the daily maximum amount recommended by Health Canada—were more than four times as likely to have a fracture as those with lower levels.
 That’s because as the kidneys excrete the sodium, calcium is drained from the bloodstream.